Scalloped Ham and Potato Casserole has layers of tender, sliced potatoes and ham smothered in a creamy cheese sauce.

 - Spoon into portions and serve.***

 *Russet are low moisture, high starch potatoes and should not be substituted.

-**I found it easier to divide the ingredients into piles before layering so I could get even amounts.
-For example, I divided the ham into three piles, the potatoes into four and so on.
+**We found it easier to divide the ingredients into piles before layering so we could get even amounts.
+For example, we divided the ham into three piles, the potatoes into four and so on.